 In all likelihood a TBI survivor will always have issues with short-term memory (STM); even though it probably will improve some depending on how long ago the injury.
 There is essentially no part of the brain that does not involve memory.
 A survivor’s speech may be slightly slurred.
 This is dysarthria, which affects the muscles around the mouth and can make articulation a challenge.

 If there is damage to the frontal lobe, the TBI survivor might have problems with poor impulse control.
-The main thing the brain does is tell us what not to do.
+As stated earlier, the main thing the brain does is tell us what not to do.
 There are extremely small inhibitors in the brain that prevent us from doing or saying things that might be inappropriate.
 If they are severed we lose a split second and say or do things we would not ordinarily say or do.
 This can destroy relationships because others cannot see that it is a physical problem.

 Anxiety/depression following TBI is essentially universal.
 A survivor will need to avoid stress as much as possible.
 He will also need rest.
 If he can attend a TBI support group, I highly recommend it.

 It is important to know that not all brain injuries are the same.
-Some TBI survivors have earned doctoral degrees, written books, gone into the public speaking profession, and taught at the university level.
+Some TBI survivors have earned doctoral degrees, written books, going into the public speaking profession, and taught at the university level.
 That is just to name a very few things some people have accomplished after surviving a traumatic brain injury.

 Please note this is not to imply they had a full recovery from their TBI.
-The things mentioned were from a great deal of fortitude and many times being able to adapt, as well as have a strong support network.
+The things mentioned were from a great deal of fortitude and many times being able to adapt, as well as having a strong support network.